 3. Infor ERP

 Financial organizations benefit from Infor ERP’s versatile and resilient ERP solutions.
 It is designed for both large and small banks and integrates financial and operational management, allowing for more efficient banking processes.
-Its robust financial tools, together with real-time reporting capabilities, make it a dependable choice for the banking industry.

 a.
 Key Features